-(b) has entered into guarantees or indemnities with external or related parties; or
+(b) has entered into quarantees or indemnities with external or related parties; or (c) is a member of a tax consolidation aroun

 (c) is a member of a tax consolidation group.

 It should also disclose the measures it has in place to address the risks arising out of these arrangements to its financial position and its ability to meet its obligations in relation to the agribusiness scheme.